joemoose/psiops/docs/combat.md

 ### Weapon Range Modifiers

-Based on the type of weapon and target range, an attack *action roll* may incur a *disadvantage* or not be possible.
+Based on the type of weapon used and the target range, an attack *action roll* may incur a *disadvantage* or not be possible.

 | Weapon | Close | Near | Far | Distant |
 | - | :-: | :-: | :-: | :-: |